A Long and Slow Surrender

 Jesus Is Alive, Longview, TX, 2017

 I spoke with this street preacher in Longview, TX.
 When I asked him where he was from, he told me he was from a small town in Alabama that I wouldn't know anything about.
-Florence, AL is where my Great-Grandmother lived and where he is from.
+He was from Florence, AL where my Great-Grandmother lived.

 Roadside Memorial, Georgetown, LA, 2018